-(a) Relevant objectives and policies of the Plan

-- (b) Potential for conflict with existing and foreseeable activities in the area.
+- (a) Relevant objectives and policies of the Plan; - (b) Potential for conflict with existing and foreseeable activities in the area.

 In justifying any location where potential for conflict and other adverse effects arise consideration should be made of possible alternative locations and the need to be in the specific area chosen.

-- (c) Traffic generation

-- impact on roading including traffic safety

-- access

-- effect on amenity.

-- (d) Scale of the activity including number of people carrying out the activity, the hours of operation and how this affects the existing character and amenity values of the area.

-- (e) Proposed signs.

-- (f) The extent to which the activity has the potential to adversely affect the visual amenity provided by the area and the ability to avoid or mitigate such impact by screening or other appropriate measures.

-- (g) The background sound level of the surrounding environment and whether the best practicable option of reducing noise emissions has been utilised by activities which exceed the relevant noise limits in these Plan rules.
+- (c) Traffic generation - (i) Impacts on roading including safety and efficiency; - (ii) Effects on amenity; - (iii) Impacts on the road network; - (iv) Infrastructure provision, including works to maintain the safety and function of the transportation network; - (v) The recommendations and findings of any Integrated Transportation Assessment as may be applicable. - (d) Scale of the activity including number of people carrying out the activity, the hours of operation and how this affects the existing character and amenity values of the area. - (e) Proposed signs. - (f) The extent to which the activity has the potential to adversely affect the visual amenity provided by the area and the ability to avoid or mitigate such impact by screening or other appropriate measures. - (g) The background sound level of the surrounding environment and whether the best practicable option of reducing noise emissions has been utilised by activities which exceed the relevant noise limits in these Plan rules.
 In addition how the character of the noise differs from that which is being experience in the surrounding environment.

-20.5.3 Rule for notification and service
+20.5.5 Rule for Notification and Service

 Any application for an activity which has Controlled Activity or Restricted Discretionary Activity status will not require notification nor will notice of it be required to be served on any other person.
-Such applications shall be processed on a "non-notified" basis.
+Such applications shall be processed on a "non-notified" basis with the exception of non-compliance with Rule 20.4.1(a) and 20.4.1 (d) (ii, iii, vi, viii) where those parties identified as potentially affected in the Standard may be served only.

-20.6 Other methods
+20.6 Other Methods